prezly/slate/packages/slate-lists/README.md

 moveListToListItem(editor: Editor, parameters: { at: NodeEntry<Node>; to: NodeEntry<Node>; }) => void

 /**
- * Sets "type" of all "list" nodes in the current selection.
+ * Collapses the given location (defaults to the current selection) by removing everything in it
+ * and if the cursor ends up in a "list-item" node, it will break that "list-item" into 2 nodes,
+ * splitting the text at the cursor location.
  */
-setListType(editor: Editor, listType: string) => void
+splitListItem(editor: Editor, at?: Location | null) => void

 /**
- * Collapses the current selection (by removing everything in it) and if the cursor
- * ends up in a "list-item" node, it will break that "list-item" into 2 nodes, splitting
- * the text at the cursor location.
+ * Unwraps all "list-items" at the given location (defaults to the current selection).
+ * No list be left in the location after this operation.
  */
-splitListItem(editor: Editor) => void
+unwrapList(editor: Editor, at?: Location | null) => void

 /**
- * Unwraps all "list-items" in the current selection.
- * No list be left in the current selection.
- */
-unwrapList(editor: Editor) => void

-/**
- * All nodes matching options.wrappableTypes in the current selection
+ * All nodes matching `schema.isConvertibleToListItemText()` at the given location (defaults to the current selection)
  * will be converted to "list-items" and wrapped in "lists".
  */
-wrapInList(editor: Editor, listType: ListType) => void
+wrapInList(editor: Editor, listType: ListType, at?: Location | null) => void
 ```

 ----